xvxx/ldpl-rs/README.md

     make

-If that works, you've successfully built an `ldpl-rs` binary that you can use to run any of the official LDPL examples:
+If that works, you've successfully built an `ldpl-rs` binary that you can use to compile any of the official LDPL examples:

     git clone -b 4.4 git://github.com/lartu/ldpl
-    ldpl-rs examples/99bottles.ldpl
+    ./ldpl-rs ldpl/examples/99bottles.ldpl

+You can also use the "run" command to build and run a file in one go:

+    ./ldpl-rs run ldpl/examples/99bottles.ldpl
+    99 bottles of beer on the wall...

 To take it with you, just copy `ldpl-rs` to `/usr/local/bin` or something else in your `$PATH`.